Top Sleeping Tips For Night Workers

 It can be a bit of a nightmare for shift or night time workers, as their whole sleeping patterns are all over the place and upside down.

 You go out to work at night when most people are tucking themselves into bed and finish your shift in the morning, when most are waking up.
 Due to this, you then rest during the day.

-But what are the best sleeping tips to get some shut-eye?
+What are the best sleeping tips for night workers?

 First of all, you can help keep your biological clock tuned in to your sleep with anchor sleep.
 This is in which you aim to have at least four hours sleep at the same time every night/morning to keep your sleep clock regular.

 Another tip is to use the weekend or days off to get in some extra “recovery” sleep, otherwise known as “banking” sleep.